rancher/rancher-docs/versioned_docs/version-2.13/api/workflows/users.md

 type: Opaque
 ```

-## Updating user's password
+## Updating User's Password

-To change a user's password, you must use the `PasswordChangeRequest` resource, which handles the secure updating of the password.
+To change a user's password, use the `PasswordChangeRequest` resource, which handles secure password updates.

 ```yaml
 kubectl create  -f -<<EOF